 Here are approximately 100 of the most important Life Lessons I have learned; approximately 100 more will be found in Life Lessons Learned Part Two:

-My Basic Theology: I am a Bible-believing follower of Jesus who has saved me from sin and death and given me his own eternal LIFE.
+My Basic Theology: I am a Bible-believing follower of Jesus who has saved me from sin and death and replaced those with his own eternal LIFE.
 I hold to the generally accepted beliefs of orthodox, biblical faith—including belief that God is three Persons yet one God, the Trinity: Father, Son, Spirit.
 Also—based solidly on the Bible!—I believe God will redeem, restore, and reconcile all creation—including all humanity!—to Himself, through the completed work of God the Son, Jesus, who boldly promised He will draw ALL humanity to Himself!
 (I define “Theology” as “Studying God’s Person, character, and nature, and the way He works throughout all creation, including his good purposes for earth, and especially how He lovingly relates to and works among all humanity”)

 My Lifetime Teaching Credo: “Let my teaching be as gentle rain, my words be like nurturing morning dew.
 Let it be as spring showers on a garden, as abundant rain in new grass.
 For it’s God I’m teaching about.
 Praise the greatness of God, our Firm Foundation.
 He’s a God you can depend on, a trustworthy God.” –Deuteronomy 32: 2 – 4